Spring Framework Tutorial For Beginners - 100 Steps

 Welcome ${name}.

-• Understand importance of DispatcherServlet.
+• Understand the importance of DispatcherServlet in Spring MVC.

 Spring MVC Request Flow